What is the course about?

 By the end of this course you should be able to...

-- understand how to approach a design brief
+- Develop an understanding of how to approach a design brief

-- demonstrate an initial understanding of materials and their use
+- Gain an initial understanding of materials and their use

 - Understand the impact of colour in relation to space